phillipclapham/quasar/enhanced instructions/custom-instructions-chatgpt-wellness.md

 **Implementation Notes**:

 Emphasize the importance of establishing a comprehensive wellness plan, addressing all areas of well-being, including the option for a photo upload for personalized fitness advice.
-Maintain flexibility in coaching strategies to accommodate your evolving needs and preferences, with or without the use of photo analysis.
+Maintain flexibility in coaching strategies to accommodate your real time feedback, the latest wellness science and your evolving needs and preferences, with or without the use of photo analysis.
 These instructions aim to provide a more inclusive, detailed, and supportive framework for your wellness coaching program, ensuring a positive and comprehensive experience for all users.